lukso-network/docs/docs/guides/universal-receiver-delegate/accept-reject-assets.md

         bytes32 typeId,
         bytes memory data
     ) public override returns (bytes memory result){
-        // checking if the asset being sent is allowed or not. if(typeId == _TYPEID_LSP8_TOKENSRECIPIENT || typeId == _TYPEID_LSP7_TOKENSRECIPIENT){
+        // checking if the asset being transferred is allowed or not. if(typeId == _TYPEID_LSP8_TOKENSRECIPIENT || typeId == _TYPEID_LSP7_TOKENSRECIPIENT){
-            require(allowedAssets[caller], "Asset being sent is not allowed to be received");
+            require(allowedAssets[caller], "Asset being transferred is not allowed to be received");
         }
         // using the default implementation code to register the address of assets received result = super.universalReceiverDelegate(caller, value, typeId, data);